apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 With the "bin" keyword we can discretize continuous values into a small number of bins.
 Here the column with age values is discretized into three age intervals.
 The only method that is currently supported is equi-width binning.

-The column-level data transformation "dummycode" allows us to one-hot-encode a categorical column.
-We split a column into multiple columns of zeros and ones, which collectively capture the full information about the categorical variable.
+The column-level data transformation "dummycode" allows us to one-hot-encode a column.
 In our example we first bin the "age" column into 3 different bins.
 This means that we now have one column where one entry can belong to one of 3 age groups.
 After using
 "dummycode", we transform this one column into 3 different columns, one for each bin.

 At last we make use of the "recode" transformation for categorical columns, it maps all distinct categories in the column into consecutive numbers, starting from 1.
-In our example we recode the "income" column, which transforms it from "<=$50K" and ">$50K" to "0" and "1" respectively.
+In our example we recode the "income" column, which transforms it from "<=$50K" and ">$50K" to "1" and "2" respectively.

+Another good resource for further ways of processing is: https://apache.github.io/systemds/site/dml-language-reference.html There we provide different examples for defining jspec's and what functionality is currently supported.

 After defining the .jspec file we can read it by passing the filepath, data_type and value_type using the following command: